OHIF/Viewers/platform/docs/docs/lesion-tracker/installation-on-windows.md

+---
+sidebar_position: 2
+---
-# Lesion Tracker - Installation on Windows
+# Installation on Windows
 On Windows, the easiest way to install LesionTracker is using the provided Windows Installer.
 You can download the latest version of LesionTracker installer from [OHIF](ohif.org)

 ## Install